Date & Time

 Emma Martin, one of Ireland’s most exciting dance theatre makers, directs with Sharon Carty and Sarah Power performing the title roles joined by an ensemble of four singers and four United Fall dancers.
 Peter Whelan conducts the Irish Baroque Orchestra.

 Irish National Opera was formed after the merging of two existing companies - Opera Theatre Company and Wide Open Opera - who have created some of the most exciting opera productions on the Irish stage in recent years, including The Second Violinist (co-produced with Landmark Productions), which premiered to critical acclaim at Galway International Arts Festival last year.

 Please Note: Sung in Italian with English surtitles.

 Creative Team: Peter Whelan, Conductor | Emma Martin, Director | Sabine Dargent, Set Designer | Catherine Fay, Costume Designer | Stephen Dodd, Lighting Designer | Emmanuel Obeya, Assistant Director

 Cast: Sharon Carty, Sarah Power & Emma Nash

 Chorus: Dominica Williams, Fearghal Curtis & Matthew Mannion

 Dancers: Stephanie Dufresne, Robyn Byrne, Sophia Preidel & Javier Ferrer

 Backstage at the Festival 25 July

 Post-show talk with the company.
-Moderator, Aidan Thomas, NUI Galway.
+Moderator, Aidan Thomson, NUI Galway.

 ‘There is no musical rule that I have not willingly sacrificed to dramatic effect.’